openstax/covid-19/google-forms/README.md

 # Limitations

 - questions do not allow any formatting (not even subscripts).
 So we translate math as best we can to plain text and log int oa CSV file
+- images are allowed but there does not seem to be a way to add them with the Google Forms API
 - ...